 Although these charges are less serious than kidnapping, they can still result in class A person misdemeanor convictions, which pack penalties of up to one year in a county jail and fines up to $2,500.
 Many criminal restraint cases may also involve additional criminal allegations, including domestic battery, assault and other violent crimes, sex crimes and others.

-Having worked on many domestic related legal issues throughout our more than 60 years of practice, our firm understands that many of these criminal allegations are simply the byproduct of the heat of passion.
+Having worked on many domestic related legal issues throughout our 57 combined years of practice, our firm understands that many of these criminal allegations are simply the byproduct of the heat of passion.
 Domestic disputes and arguments can be difficult and messy matters, but they must be addressed when determining defense strategies or working toward preventing formal legal proceedings.

 While a simple argument or misunderstanding may have initiated a lapse of judgment that led to criminal charges, you can take proactive measures by consulting legal counsel and preparing your defense as soon as possible.
 The fact of the matter is that the penalties and criminal record that come with convictions are too severe for you to allow your case to go without legal representation.
 Our firm also wants to make it clear that while some cases involving criminal restraint may seem unwarranted or inconsequential, formal charges mean serious legal proceedings and severe criminal penalties.